-9.2.2 Acknowledging an Alarm
+9.2.2 Acknowledges an alarm

-- The alarm to be acknowledged is shown in the alarm window or in the alarm view. - Either the alarm window or the alarm view is enabled. - The alarm must be acknowledged.
+- The alarm which is to be acknowledged is shown in the alarm window or in the alarm view. - Either the alarm window or the alarm view is enabled. - The alarm must be acknowledged.

 Proceed as follows to acknowledge an alarm: